Here's Our Rant About Okta Inc. (OKTA)

-Okta Inc. (NASDAQ:OKTA) went down by -3.52% from its latest closing price compared to the recent 1-year high of $292.50.
-The company’s stock price has collected -3.54% of loss in the last five trading sessions.
+Okta Inc. (NASDAQ:OKTA) went up by 2.59% from its latest closing price compared to the recent 1-year high of $290.60.
+The company’s stock price has collected -10.81% of loss in the last five trading sessions.
 Barron’s reported on 12/02/21 that Okta Shares Slide Despite Strong October Quarter Results

 Is It Worth Investing in Okta Inc. (NASDAQ :OKTA) Right Now?